RxSwiftCommunity/RxGRDB/README.md

 let teamsRequest = Team.all()
 dbQueue.rx.changes(in: [playersRequest, teamsRequest]) // or dbPool
     .subscribe(onNext: { db: Database in
-        print("Changes in players or teams table")
+        print("Players or teams have changed.")
     })

 try dbQueue.write { db in
     try Player.deleteAll(db)
 }
-// Prints "Changes in players or teams table"
+// Prints "Players or teams have changed."

 try dbQueue.write { db in
     var team = Team(name: "Blue")
     try team.insert(db)
     try Player(name: "Arthur", teamId: team.id).insert(db)
 }
-// Prints "Changes in players or teams table"
+// Prints "Players or teams have changed."
 ```

 All elements are emitted in a protected database dispatch queue, serialized with all database updates.
 If you set `startImmediately` to true (the default value), the first element is emitted synchronously, right upon subscription.
 See [GRDB Concurrency Guide] for more information.